 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!

 Here is our perfect one week itinerary for hiking in Rocky Mountain National Park:

-Day 1 The Perfect One Week Hiking Itinerary for Rocky Mountain National Park: Arrive, Hike Emerald Lake
+Day 1 One Week Rocky Mountain National Park Itinerary: Arrive, Hike Emerald Lake

 On your first day, try to arrive early and settle into your accommodations before heading into Rocky Mountain National Park for a short hike.
 After flying into Denver on an early morning flight, we started our drive to Rocky Mountain National Park (about 90 minutes from Denver International Airport).
 We stopped along the way in Boulder.
 We ate Brunch at The Buff in Boulder and would highly recommend it.
 Sam got the Huevos Rancheros and Natalie got the Veggie Omelet with killer breakfast potatoes–both excellent.

 See 5 Ways to Save on Flights to help save on your flight into Denver!

 After this delicious meal, we drove to the cabin we rented in Estes Park, less than 10 minutes from the Beaver Meadows Entrance to Rocky Mountain National Park.
 We highly recommend staying in the Estes Park area as it is very close to the Beaver Meadows Entrance, the most popular park entrance.
 This location was very convenient for exploring the park, as most of the trailheads are located near this entrance.
 This close proximity to the park helped limit required driving once we settled into our cabin.